variantstudios/beeglesaircraft.com/_custom_pages/accommodations.md

 ### *Don’t rent a car.*

 The Greeley Shuttle offers transportation from DIA to our front door.
-The cost is about $35.00 per person.
+The cost is about $45.00 per person.
 The ride is about an hour.
 Please visit their website to view schedule times and/or reserve a seat.
 You can also reach them at (970) 353-2502.&nbsp;[greeleyshuttle.com](http://www.greeleyshuttle.com/){: target="_blank"}

 Greeley Taxi 970-324-7728, Uber and Lyft are all options for local travel as well and all service DIA.
+The cost is about $65.00 per person to or from DIA.

 Once you arrive to our facility via airplane or shuttle, we will be more than happy to loan you our courtesy car to roam around town in or adventure up into the beautiful Rocky Mountains.
 Just give us a couple days heads up and we will make sure it is fueled and ready for your use.